aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

    * Write a documentation plugin to document the option, but not modify the api.
 This becomes extra code to support.
 We'd like to eliminate all docuemntation plugins if possible.

+* `aws-sdk` gem needs to dynamically list it's dependencies and autoloads, they are currently static.

+* Need to decide on versioning scheme for service gems.
+Currently they default to 1.0.0.
+This means `aws-sdk` v2.5.0 will depends on 70+ v1 gems.
+  What version should they start at?
+(I'm leaning towards 1.0)